nonoo/kappanhang/README.md

 After it is connected and logged in:

 - Creates a virtual PulseAudio **sound card** (48kHz, s16le, mono).
-This can be used to record/play audio from/to the server (the radio).
+This can be used to record/play audio from/to the server (the transceiver).
 You can also set this sound card in [WSJT-X](https://physics.princeton.edu/pulsar/K1JT/wsjtx.html).

-  If you want to listen to the audio coming from this sound card in real time, then you can create a [PulseAudio loopback](https://github.com/alentoghostflame/Python-Pulseaudio-Loopback-Tool) between the kappanhang sound card and your real sound card.
-You can also create a loopback for your microphone using this tool, so you'll be able to transmit your voice.
 - Starts a **TCP server** on port `4533` for exposing the **serial port**.
+- Starts `rigctld` and connects it to kappanhang's TCP serial port server.
   This can be used for controlling the server (the transceiver) with [Hamlib](https://hamlib.github.io/) (`rigctld`).
-- Runs the command `rigctld -m 3085 -r :4533` which starts `rigctld` and connects it to kappanhang's TCP serial port server.
-You can specify a custom command with the `-r` command line argument.
-Running any command can be disabled with `-r -`.
-The command is only executed once, as the TCP serial port server will stay on even if the RS-BA1 server disconnects.
-If the TCP serial port client disconnects (rigctld hangs) then the command will be automatically restarted.
-This can be disabled with the `-e`.

-  3085 is the model number of the Icom IC-705. `rigctld` will connect to kappanhang's TCP serial port server, and waits connections on it's default TCP port `4532`.

   To use this with for example [WSJT-X](https://physics.princeton.edu/pulsar/K1JT/wsjtx.html), open WSJT-X settings, go to the *Radio* tab, set the *rig type* to `Hamlib NET rigctl`, and the *Network server* to `localhost`.

+### Notes on command line arguments

 If the `-s` command line argument is specified, then kappanhang will create a **virtual serial port**, so other apps which don't support Hamlib can access